 - For law enforcement purposes, if we are permitted to do so by law, and to authorized federal officials for purposes of national security; if we are directed to do so by court order;

-- To a coroner or medical examiner, or to a funeral director;
+- To provide certain information to a coroner, medical examiner, or funeral director;

 - To correctional institutions if required to do so by law, if you are a prisoner.